Vincent-Therrien/image-registration/README.md

   performances (memory use and rapidity, among others) to ease comparison with similar programs.

-4. **GUI Tests**: The graphical interface is not tested, but it could be automated in the suite along with the other test for cropping images.
+4. **GUI Tests**: The graphical interface is not tested by the Python scripts, but it could be automated in the suite along with the other test for cropping images.

 5. **Stricter Programming Practices**: C++ programming conventions are not rigorously followed:
   * ".h" and ".cpp" should be placed in "include" and "source" directories, respectively.
+  * There should be a clear separation between argument parsing functions and image registration functions.
+Distinct files could be used.
+  * All functions could be placed within a namespace to avoid name conflicts.
-  * The argument parsing function takes a lot of input/output arguments, a class could replace it for more abstraction.
+  * The argument parsing function takes a lot of input/output arguments.
+    A class could replace it for more abstraction.